mendhak/mendhak.github.io/_posts/2021-04-02-raspberrypi-epaper-dashboard.md

 If there isn't enough information in there, you can set `export LOG_LEVEL=DEBUG` in the `env.sh` and the `run.log` will contain even more information.

 The scripts cache the calendar and weather information, to avoid hitting weather API rate limits.
-If you want to force a weather update, you can delete the `weather-cache.json`.
+If you want to force a weather update, you can delete the `cache_weather.json`.
-If you want to force a calendar update, you can delete the `calendar.pickle` or `outlookcalendar.pickle`.
+If you want to force a calendar update, you can delete the `cache_calendar.pickle` or `cache_outlookcalendar.pickle`.
 If you want to force a re-login to Google or Outlook, delete the `token.pickle` or `outlooktoken.bin`.

 ## Learn more: Waveshare documentation and sample code